collocations.org

 inherit

-She inherited her father''s estate.
+She inherited her father's estate.

 own

-He owns personal estate worth $30 million.
+His personal estate is worth $30 million.

-ESTATE + VERB
+estate + VERB

 be valued at sth, be worth sth